TuringGpt/Dashboard_Clone/envs/smart_home_domain/tools/interface_5/policy.md

 2. Use list_accessories to get the accessories that will be used for the automation.
 3. Use create_automation to create a new automation.
 4. For time-based trigger: If the automation follows a clock, set the "trigger type" to "time-based" and create the trigger via create_automation_trigger.
-5. For sunrise/sunset trigger: Set the "trigger_type" to "solar-event" and create the trigger using create_automation_trigger with "sunrise" or "sunset" as the solar event.
+5. For sunrise/sunset trigger: Set the "trigger_type" to "solar_event" and create the trigger using create_automation_trigger with "sunrise" or "sunset" as the solar event.
 6. Add the action(s) that are going to be activated by the automation.
 For each of those actions:
    - If the action changes the attributes of an accessory, then:
 7. Select the target accessory from the list of accessories using list_accessories.